The Devil's Advocate (1997 film): Lawsuit

 The film was the subject of legal action in Hart v.
 Warner Bros., Inc. in 1997.
 The claim was that the sculpture featuring human forms in John Milton's apartment closely resembled the Ex nihilo sculpture by Frederick Hart on the facade of the Episcopal National Cathedral in Washington, D.C., and that a scene involving the sculpture infringed Hart's rights under copyright law in the United States.
 Hart and the National Cathedral jointly initiated the action, with an argument similar to architect Lebbeus Woods's successful lawsuit over imagery in the film 12 Monkeys.
 Defenses available to Warner Bros. were that the effect was designed without knowledge of Ex nihilo, or fair use.

-After a federal judge ruled that the film's video release would be delayed until the case went to trial unless a settlement was reached, Warner Bros. agreed to edit the scene for future releases and to attach stickers to unedited videotapes to indicate there was no relation between the art in the film and Hart's work.
+After a federal judge ruled the film's video release would be delayed until the case went to trial unless a settlement was reached, Warner Bros. agreed to edit the scene for future releases and to attach stickers to unedited videotapes to indicate there was no relation between the art in the film and Hart's work.
 The settlement in February 1998 meant 475,000 copies of the VHS and DVD could go into rental stores and businesses.